SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Where to Stay

 You will find plenty of places to stay nearby.
 I recommend looking at the options in Fisherman's Wharf and Union Square.
-They are both close by and offer a huge selection from budget friendly options to high-end luxury hotels.
+They can both be accessed from Russian Hill by cable car.

 How to Get to Russian Hill San Francisco

-You will find plenty of options to get to Russian Hill San Francisco for a visit.
+You will find plenty of options to get to this beautiful hilltop district.

-Hyde Powell Cable Car: As I mentioned above, my favorite option to get here is on the cable car.
-It will drop you at the top of Lombard Street, so you can slowly make your way down to explore this attraction and this gorgeous neighborhood.
+It runs through the center of this district and will drop you at the top of Lombard Street, so you can slowly make your way down to explore this attraction and this gorgeous neighborhood.

-45 Bus: If you are looking to get over here from Union Square, another option is the 45 bus.
 It will take you through Chinatown and to the top of Russian Hill San Francisco.

 Russian Hill | Lombard Street | San Francisco Attractions | SF Things to Do